| CloserLook > John > John 17:1-26 |

 As

-their Advocate, and their Mediator, He would continue to be totally involved with their care.
+their Advocate and their Mediator, He would continue to be totally involved

 Of

-course, He could no longer walk before them, but He would ask the His Heavenly
+course He could no longer walk before them, but He would ask His Heavenly Father

-but these are in the world, and I come to thee.
-Holy Father, keep through thine
+world, but these are in the world, and I come to thee.
+Holy Father, keep

-own name those whom thou hast given me, that they may be one, as we are.
-Do
+through thine own name those whom thou hast given me, that they may be one, as

 you know what I see here?